akkartik/mu/Readme.md

 d) Check out [the programming environment](https://github.com/akkartik/mu/tree/master/edit#readme), the largest app built so far in Mu.

+e) Look at the `build` scripts.
+Mu's compilation process is itself designed to support staged learning.
+Each of the scripts (`build0`, `build1`, `build2`, etc.) is self-contained and can compile the project by itself.
+Successive versions add new features and configurability -- and complexity -- to the compilation process.

 **Credits**

 Mu builds on many ideas that have come before, especially: